Take It or Leave It (1944 film)

 Take It or Leave It is a 1944 American musical-comedy film directed by Benjamin Stoloff and written by Mac Benoff, Harold Buchman, and Snag Werris.
 It was the screen version of the popular radio quiz show of the same name, whose main feature was "the $64 question."
 Master of ceremonies Phil Baker played himself in the movie.

 Plot

-Sailor Eddie Collins (Edward Ryan) needs $1,000 to pay his wife's obstetrician.
+Sailor Eddie Collins needs $1,000 to pay his wife's obstetrician.
 He is selected as a contestant on a special edition of Take It or Leave It, and works his way up to the top prize of $64.
 Emcee Phil Baker, sympathetic to the sailor's plight, allows him to earn more money by asking additional $64 questions.